Agility is the ability to adapt and respond to change … agile organizations view change as an opportunity, not a threat.

 Mapping Value Streams

-Identifying operational and development value streams is a critical task for every Lean enterprise.
+Identifying operational and development value streams is critical for every Lean enterprise.
 Once identified, value stream mapping is used to analyze and improve business operations .
-Figure 6 illustrates a simplified example of value stream mapping, which, in this case, shows a few of the steps in a marketing program launch.
+Figure 4 illustrates a simplified example of value stream mapping, which, in this case, shows a few of the steps in a marketing program launch.